-I didn't have any strong opinions one way or the other.
-Many of the spiritual traditions I've studied treat reincarnation as a basic fact of life, the working out of the law of karma.
-I'd never thought much of reincarnation.
-It seemed like just another way of denying death, more wishful thinking.
-My wisdom nudged me to start thinking about it by giving me a koan to chew on: Death is never a bad thing.
-My wisdom tortures me with koans; this was one of many.
-But this one took me aback.
-My wisdom was insistent: stay with that, carry it around with me, grapple with it.
+Everything I thought I knew.
+Many of the spiritual traditions I've steeped myself in consider reincarnation a fact of life, the working out of the law of karma.
+I'd never thought highly of reincarnation.
+It seemed like wishful thinking, another way of denying death.
+Leela insisted I think more of it by giving me a koan to chew on: Death is never a bad thing.
+She loves to torture me with koans; this was one of many.
+This one took me aback.
+Death?
+Leela insisted I stay with that koan.
+Carry it around with me.
+Grapple with it.
 Where is it pointing?
-Grappling with that koan eventually made me reevaluate everything I thought I knew.
+Grappling with that koan made me reevaluate everything I thought I knew.
 It led me to consider the possibility of reincarnation in a specific form: as exact repetition.

 Reset.
 The picture that emerged centered on the idea that death was nothing but a reset button: I would simply start the exact same life all over.
 That makes death neutral, neither good nor bad.
-If anything, death would be a good thing, giving me a fresh start, a chance to make better choices, live a better life.
+If anything, death would be a good thing, giving me a fresh start.
+Theoretically, a chance to make better choices, live a better life.
 But why would I, if everything were exactly the same?
 Wouldn't that mean everything works out exactly as it did before?

-I have to pay attention to my life and be present.
+Presence and reincarnation.
 The only way I can change my life is by making progress with love.
 I make progress every time I pay attention.
 Every time I'm present and silent, free of mental noise.
-I make no progress when I'm simply going through the motions, sleepwalking through my life, doing things by rote.
-Paying attention changes who I am: it makes me a wiser person as I make progress with love.
-Any progress I make adds to my wisdom.
-As I gain wisdom, I become less limited by time, more able to find my way through events to the outcome I want.
-Wisdom gives me the power to change everything.
-Given infinite repetition, I could transform my life into anything I wanted it to be by making little bits of progress with love.
+I make no progress when I'm absent, sleepwalking through my life, going through the motions.
+Paying attention changes me at the deepest level: I become a wiser person as I make progress with love.
+Any progress I make adds to wisdom.
+As I gain wisdom, I become less limited by time, more able to rely on Leela to find my way through events to the outcome I want, the outcome Leela wants for me, which is what I really want.
+Given infinite repetition, I could transform my life into anything I wanted it to be.